Master of Healthcare Admin Degrees in Arizona

 People with Master of Healthcare Administration degrees often work as medical and health services managers, also called healthcare administrators.
 Medical and health services administrators are responsible for coordinating healthcare services and may be responsible for management of a facility, department or area within a facility, or physicians’ practice.

-Employment opportunities for medical and health services managers are projected to grow much faster than average, or 23 percent between 2012 and 2022, according to the Bureau of Labor Statistics (BLS).
-The BLS also reports that the median annual wage for medical and health services managers is $90,940.
+Employment opportunities for medical and health services managers are projected to grow much faster than average, projected at a rate of 39 percent between 2018 and 2028.
+The median annual wage for medical and health services managers is $105,970.

 However, the industries with the highest levels of employment for medical and health services managers are general hospitals, physicians’ offices, skilled nursing facilities, home health services, and outpatient healthcare services.

-The Phoenix-Mesa-Glendale, Arizona, area ranked fifth nationwide among metropolitan areas with the highest employment levels of medical and health services managers.
-Southeast Arizona also ranked fourth nationwide among non-metropolitan areas with the highest annual mean wage for medical and health services managers (BLS, 2013).
-The annual mean wage in Southeast Arizona was $118,550.
+The Phoenix-Mesa-Glendale metro area ranked fifth nationwide among metropolitan areas with the highest employment levels of medical and health services managers.
+Southeast Arizona also ranked fourth nationwide among non-metropolitan areas with the highest annual mean wage for medical and health services managers.
+The annual mean wage in Southeast Arizona is $113,860.

 Contact the Arizona schools offering a healthcare administration master’s degree today to learn more about which program may be best for you, and how you can get into this rewarding career field.